yuanqing/create-figma-plugin/README.md

 Our plugin command must be the `default` export of the file.

-Then, in our `package.json`, specify `src/hello-world.js` as the `command` for our plugin menu command:
+Then, in our `package.json`, set `src/hello-world.js` as a command in the plugin menu:

 ```diff
 {